 In the United States, the quality of Mexican ingredients varies depending on where you are.
 Cities with large Mexican and Mexican-American populations still tend to have better stuff, but there's certainly more available than there used to be.
 Many mainstream supermarkets now carry staple items like tomatillos and jalapeños.
 I've found tomatillos and dried chilies in rural South Carolina, and fresh corn masa and xoconostle (prickly pear) in Atlanta.
 In the Northeast, where only 20 years ago it was hard to find cilantro (or so people tell me), there are now tortillerías, and markets selling Mexican vegetables like the huauzontle.

-Even after attending cooking school in Mexico City, living there for years, and writing a Mexican cookbook, I'll be the first one to admit that I'm still learning about this astonishingly multifaceted cuisine.
-I spoke with several experts to put together this list of essential pantry ingredients, and together we settled on the core items you'll need to get started making great Mexican food at home—all available in the States, as long as you're willing to look around a bit or place a few orders online.
+Even after attending cooking school in Mexico City, living there for years, and writing a Mexican cookbook, Eat Mexico, I'll be the first one to admit that I'm still learning about this astonishingly multifaceted cuisine.
+I spoke with several experts to put together this list of essential pantry ingredients, and together we settled on the core shelf-stable items you'll need to get started making great Mexican food at home (though fresh ingredients are also featured in the video above!)—all available in the States, as long as you're willing to look around a bit or place a few orders online.
 Let's take a look.

 Flour tortillas reign in northern Mexico, where they take myriad forms, from the smaller rounds most Americans know and love to the giant Sonoran sobaqueras—also known as tortillas de agua—which are made by hand-stretching a thin dough over one's hands and forearms.

-Meanwhile, corn tortillas, a millennia-old staple in the Mexican diet, rule the Central and South.
+Meanwhile, corn tortillas, a millennia-old staple in the Mexican diet, rule central and south Mexico.
 Traditional corn tortillas are made from kernels that have been treated with an alkaline solution, typically calcium hydroxide, also known as slaked lime.
 The process, known as nixtamalization, does several crucial things to the corn, most importantly adding calcium (an essential mineral before the Spaniards arrived, as there were no indigenous animals to provide milk) and unlocking important nutrients in the corn so that they are more readily absorbed by the body.

 In the United States, you can find great (and still warm!) homemade flour tortillas at tortillerías and large Mexican grocery chains, particularly in the West, the Southwest, and Texas.
 If you're going the packaged route, La Tortillería is a decent choice, and some folks swear by the raw versions you heat up on a griddle.
 But most packaged flour tortillas are a far cry from the real deal, with a slightly sour aftertaste and gummy texture.
 Happily, making them from scratch is a breeze.